 Why is my ZZ Plant cutting yellow?

 If the leaves on your cutting are turning yellow then it may be due to too much direct sunlight which has burnt or scorched the leaves.
-Root rot can also be a problem as ZZ Plants really don’t need much water so inspect the roots closely.
+Root rot can also be a problem as these plants really don’t need much water so inspect the roots closely.
 If you have recently moved your cutting from water to potting mix take it out of the pot and see if you can spot a problem with the roots.